hhs900419/Face-Parsing-Project/readme.md

 ```Shell
 python test.py
 ```
+- put the correct path for the dataset in `config.py`
+- put the payh of the weight in `config.py` and remember to initialize the correct model in test.py
+- there are three parts in `test.py`, if you want to generate the submisssion csv file for CelebAMask-HQ, comment out the code for evaluating unseen dataset, if you want to inference on unseen dataset, comment out the CelebAMask-HQ part
 - 60 comparison results are generated for better visualization of the model performance
 - a csv file will be generated for Kaggle submission